po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/08-Stu_Webpack-Loader/README.md

 3. Open up the `index.html` file with live server.

-4. Click on the `Get the latest interest rates button` button and check the console in Chrome DevTools.
+4. Click on the `Get the latest interest rate` button and check the console in Chrome DevTools.

 ## Assets